-Candidates also have access to EBSCO which allows our candidates and faculty to access research, articles, and peer-reviewed journals.
+Candidates also have access to EBSCO which allows our candidates and faculty to access research articles, peer-reviewed journals, and educational e-books.
 As members of the local community, our candidates also have access to the University of the Pacific Library and/or CSU campus libraries.